 Want to combine your labour prep with getting active?
 Then head to the pool.
 ‘Swimming is brilliant for getting your baby into position,’ says Marie.
 ‘If you don’t have symphysis pubis dysfunction (SPD) or pelvic girdle pain then do breaststroke.
 But if you’re suffering from either, just use a float and stretch your legs out behind you, instead.
 As you do this, the back of your baby’s head will gravitate around towards the front.’

+And it’s not just good for your mind: pregnancy yoga can also help you physically prepare for labour.
 ‘Don’t feel you need to do these yoga poses during your whole pregnancy,’ says Marie.
 ‘Although the longer you practice yoga the better, even if you start from 34 weeks you’ll have time to give your baby enough space to get into the right position.’
 She recommends trying these simple yoga poses...

 The butterfly hip opener